Compounding technology for Thermosets

 Bakelite, a phenoplastic, was the first thermoset to be industrially produced at the beginning of the twentieth century.
 Bakelite was invented by Leo Henricus Baekeland a Belgian-American chemist.

 Thermosets are rigid vitreous polymer materials three-dimensionally cross-linked by chemical primary valency bonds.
 The bonds are created when preliminary products chemically react with molecular chains, either at room temperature with the help of catalysts, or thermally activated at high temperatures.
-The extremely high thermo-mechanical strength of thermosetsprovide excellent electrical properties and exceptional resistance to chemicals due to their high cross-linking density.
+The extremely high thermo-mechanical strength of thermosetsprovide excellent electrical properties and exceptional resistance to chemicals due to their high cross-linking density, but also places high demands on thermoset compounding technology.

-Thermosetting polymer production starts by compounding polymer pre-products with glass or carbon reinforcement fibres, fillers or natural fibres.
+Thermosetting polymer production starts by compounding polymer pre-products with glass or carbon reinforcement fibers, fillers or natural fibers.
 This is followed in many cases by the respective reaction systems for final thermosetting.
-Gentle incorporation of the additives is just as essential as strict compliance with the absolute temperature limits required for thermosets. .
-The Buss Kneader handles this perfectly thanks to its harmonic operating principle, with a relaxation phase after each graduated shear stroke.
+Gentle incorporation of the additives is just as essential as strict compliance with the absolute temperature limits required for thermosets.
+The BUSS conpounding technology and especially the BUSS Kneader handles this perfectly thanks to its harmonic operating principle, with a relaxation phase after each graduated shear stroke.
 Optimal process temperatures can be verified at all times by precise measurement of the product temperature through hollow-bored kneading bolts fitted with thermocouples at several locations along the processing section.
 As a result of custom-tailored materials engineering, optimally long service life is typical for thermosetting materials.

 plant utilization and high production yields.
 After compounding, the thermosets are rolled out and crushed.
 Some of these products, such as phenoplastics and melamine resins, can also be hot-pelletized.
 This brings further productivity gains over alternative processing methods.

-Together with broadly based Buss process expertise, the Buss Kneader is therefore first choice for continuous thermoset compounding, as witnessed by the numerous plants already installed in this field throughout the world.
+Together with broadly based BUSS compounding process expertise, the BUSS Kneader is therefore first choice for continuous thermoset compounding, as witnessed by the numerous plants already installed in this field throughout the world.

 Buss Kneader technology